pradejner/brain-magnetic-resonance-imaging-generation/README.md

 - **Real Data** are considered positive instances during training.
 - **Fake Data** are considered negative instances during training.

-If the discriminator misclassifies real instance as fake or fake data as real, the discriminator loss penelizes the discriminator.
+If the discriminator misclassifies real instance as fake or fake data as real, the discriminator loss penalizes the discriminator.
 Discriminator will use the discriminator loss to update its weights through backpropagation.

 ### Generator
+The goals of the generator is to fool the discriminator.
+Using feedback from the discriminator, the generator will create fake data and learn to make the discriminator classify generator output as real data.

+#### Random Input
+Typically with with deep learning models, input data is an instance that we want to classify or make a prediction about.
+However, with GANs we want output that is entirely new data instances.
+Therefore, the generator will start by taking random noise as its input.
+The generator will then transform this noise into meaningful output.

+#### Discriminator helps train the Generator
+Typically, we alter a neural network's weights to reduce the error or loss of its output.
+However, with GANs, the generator is not directly connected to the loss we are trying to affect(the discriminator is).
+The generator loss penalizes the generator whenever it produces data that the discriminator classifies as fake.

+Backpropagation adjusts each weight by calculating the weight's impact on the output.
+Backpropagation start with the output from the discriminator and flows back through the disciminator into the generator to obtain gradients.
+The gradients are used to change the generator weights.

 ## Applications